SVF Investment (NASDAQ:SVFA) Sees Strong Trading Volume

-SVF Investment Corp.
-(NASDAQ:SVFA – Get Rating) shares saw an uptick in trading volume on Wednesday .
-11,816 shares changed hands during trading, a decline of 83% from the previous session’s volume of 68,648 shares.The stock last traded at $9.89 and had previously closed at $9.90.
+Shares of SVF Investment Corp.
+(NASDAQ:SVFA – Get Rating) saw unusually-high trading volume on Wednesday .
+Approximately 7,848 shares were traded during mid-day trading, a decline of 92% from the previous session’s volume of 99,093 shares.The stock last traded at $9.90 and had previously closed at $9.91.

-The business’s fifty day moving average price is $9.86 and its two-hundred day moving average price is $9.83.
+The stock has a 50 day simple moving average of $9.87 and a two-hundred day simple moving average of $9.83.

 Institutional Trading of SVF Investment

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Rockefeller Capital Management L.P. purchased a new position in shares of SVF Investment in the fourth quarter worth about $25,000.
-UBS Group AG raised its position in SVF Investment by 207.4% during the 1st quarter.
-UBS Group AG now owns 9,470 shares of the company’s stock worth $93,000 after buying an additional 6,389 shares during the last quarter.
-Dryden Capital LLC acquired a new stake in SVF Investment during the 1st quarter valued at approximately $98,000.
-Q Global Advisors LLC purchased a new stake in shares of SVF Investment in the 4th quarter valued at $100,000.
-Finally, WealthShield Partners LLC acquired a new stake in shares of SVF Investment in the fourth quarter worth $123,000.
-Institutional investors and hedge funds own 53.99% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in SVFA.
+Rockefeller Capital Management L.P. acquired a new stake in SVF Investment during the 4th quarter worth approximately $25,000.
+UBS Group AG increased its stake in shares of SVF Investment by 207.4% in the 1st quarter.
+UBS Group AG now owns 9,470 shares of the company’s stock valued at $93,000 after purchasing an additional 6,389 shares during the last quarter.
+Dryden Capital LLC bought a new position in shares of SVF Investment in the 1st quarter valued at $98,000.
+Q Global Advisors LLC bought a new stake in SVF Investment during the 4th quarter worth $100,000.
+Finally, WealthShield Partners LLC bought a new stake in SVF Investment during the 4th quarter worth $123,000.
+53.99% of the stock is owned by institutional investors and hedge funds.

 SVF Investment Corp. does not have significant operations.
 It focuses on effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2020 and is based in San Carlos, California.